New York Spine Institute Spine Services

 Rather than leaning over with your back parallel to the floor, as most of us do, the hip hinge instructs us to keep our backs perpendicular to the floor.
 The bending motion is made with your hips and thighs, similar to a squat.
 The hips are better equipped to handle the strain of the bend by using the hamstrings.
 The hip hinge technique relaxes your back muscles when you bend instead of tightening them.

-Using your hips to bend eliminates the need to use your back and prevent any pain from flaring up.
+Using your hips to bend eliminates the need to use your back and prevents any pain from flaring up.

 Lower Back Pain Exercises